nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### View session grade of student: `view`

 <aside>
-ℹ️ View the grade of a student on a given session.
+ℹ️ View the grade for a student on a given session.

 </aside>